-Subtask Project outputs How does the subtask/output move the project towards the environmental outcome Timing Budget (activities) 3.1 Develop a clearinghouse mechanism or on-line information-sharing platform to communicate knowledge, policy options, best practices, and tools. [consultant assistance required] A clearinghouse mechanism or on-line information-sharing platform, hosted on the CEC website (or a volunteer stakeholder website) on organic waste diversion and processing [This would be coordinated with a similar effort in the North American Partnership on Food Waste Reduction proposal.]
+Subtask Project outputs How does the subtask/output move the project towards the environmental outcome Timing Budget (C\$) (activities) 3.1 Develop a clearinghouse mechanism or on-line information- sharing platform to communicate knowledge, bolicy options, best oractices, and tools. consultant assistance required] A clearinghouse mechanism or on-line information- sharing platform, hosted on the CEC website (or a volunteer stakeholder website) on organic waste diversion and processing [This would be coordinated with a similar effort in the North American Partnership on Food Waste Reduction proposal.]
 The clearinghouse will provide a tool for governments, industry, and others to share knowledge and information to help others advance organic waste diversion and processing (and support methane reductions at landfills).
 Year 2: Complete development of information clearinghouse Performance Measures/Indicators: Reports, white papers, and inventories are published Number of requests to receive reports, white papers and inventories Level of community and industry engagement in contributing to and updating clearinghouse Year 1: \$0 Year 2: \$20,000 3.2 Translate project outputs intended for public dissemination.
-Translation of reports, white papers, presentations and other project outputs from tasks 1 and 2 Translation of project outputs intended for public dissemination will support knowledgebuilding and raise awareness in the three countries.
-Year 2: Translation of project outputs Performance Measures/Indicators: - Documents are translated - Number of requests to receive translated reports, white papers and inventories Year 1: \$0 Year 2: \$40,000
+Translation of reports, white papers, presentations and other project outputs from tasks 1 and 2 Translation of project outputs intended for public dissemination will support knowledge- building and raise awareness in the three countries.
+Year 2: Translation of project outputs Performance Measures/Indicators: - Documents are translated - Number of requests to Year 1: \$0 Year 2: \$40,000 receive translated reports, white papers and inventories -- -- --